 - Arranging for training or in-service days for your staff

 - SCLS cluster meetings

-- SCLS get-togethers such as All Directors meeting, Learning Day, etc. (also an opportunity to carpool)
+- SCLS get-togethers such as All Directors meeting, Continuing Education Programs, etc. (also an opportunity to carpool)

 - Register for events such as WLA Annual Conference, WAPL Conference, and Library Legislative Day.
 Offer to carpool.